Ardatov, Nizhny Novgorod Oblast: Transport

 Ardatov is located far from major navigable rivers, so historically, its communication with the outside world has been conducted overland.
 Even before the joining of the lands that later became Ardatov to the Russian state, there was a road ("sakma") in these areas that connected the Russian city of Murom with the Tatar Temnikov.
 In the early 19th century, a postal route was established through Ardatov, connecting the cities of Arzamas and Tambov.

 In 1891, railway lines were built to the metallurgical plants in Vyksa and Kulebaki, towns in the Ardatov Uyezd.
 In 1892, the management of the Moscow—Kazan railway approached the Ardatov zemstvo assembly with a proposal to extend the railway line to Ardatov.
 The condition was, that the zemstvo assembly had to issue bonds for 360,000 rubles with a yield of 5% per annum.
 The zemstvo assembly refused, and the Moscow-Kazan railway passed north of Ardatov through the village of Mukhtolovo.
 This gave a significant boost to its development, while Ardatov remained without a railway.

 In April 1920, the Ardatov uyezd executive committee decided to build a railway branch from Arzamas to Ardatov, which was to be connected to the Bryansk—Arzamas line.
 Ardatov was to be served by the station Totorashevo, which was planned to be built on the right bank of the Sidyaevsky ravine.
 However, for unknown reasons, the railway was not built, and nowadays the nearest railway station is still, like 100 years ago, Mukhtolovo at approximately 28.5 km north from Ardatov.

 In the 1930s, a new highway was laid from Kulebaki to Arzamas through the village of Sakony replacing the old road through Turkushi, while the old route fell into disrepair and became a local unpaved road.
-On August 3, 1938, bus service was opened on the newly constructed road along the route Ardatov—Mukhtolovo.
+On 3 August 1938, a bus service was opened on the newly constructed road along the route Ardatov—Mukhtolovo.
 In June 1973, a new bus station was opened on Lenin Street.
 As of 2024, buses belonging to various carriers depart from it to Moscow, Nizhny Novgorod, Arzamas, Sarov, and other cities and towns, as well as local (intra-district) route buses.